IMPORTANT INFORMATION

 • Cereal bars

-Don't forget the hot drinks that warm your body:
+Don’t forget that hot drinks quickly warm the body:

-• Full-bodied black tea or herbal teas with fragrant alpine herbs
+• Black tea or a herbal infusion with aromatic alpine plants

 • Creamy hot chocolate